 The FAFSA Verification Process

 The FAFSA, Free Application for Federal Student Aid, is the federal financial aid form that students complete to apply for federal grants and loans.

 Required documentation will vary depending on the information we are required to verify.
 Typicallly, if a student's FAFSA is selected, the student/parent(s) must complete a specific Verification Worksheet and, if you and your parent(s) if you are a dependent student), have filed federal taxes, have used the IRS Data Retrieval Tool or submit a signed federal tax return.
 Alternatively, you may request and submit a Tax Transcript from the IRS.
 (Copies of federal tax returns are not acceptable forms of documentation for verification.)
 Please check your financial aid online account to determine if we require you to complete verification documents and if we do, which verification form is required.
-You may download the required forms from your documents page or by selecting the appropriate link below.
+You may download required forms from your financial aid documents page or by selecting the appropriate link below.
 (If you select a form below, be sure to select the correct verification form required from you.
 Please check financial aid online first to determine which, if any verification form is required from you.)
 If your FAFSA was selected for verification be sure to complete the verification requirements in a timely manner so the determination of your eligibility for fiancial aid or the disbursment of your federal aid is not delayed.
 We also advise students to check financial aid online periodically as requirements may change.